Pomax/are-we-flying/docs/index.md

     const teleported = this.lastUpdate.flightData && d > 5 * kmps;
     if (teleported) this.startNewTrail([lat, long]);

-    // Then we can add the current position to our trail this.trail.add(lat, long);
+    // With all that done, we can add the current position to our current trail: this.trail.add(lat, long);

     ...